Food, Water & Health Tips

 Do I need vaccinations before traveling to India?

-It is advisable to consult your doctor 4–8 weeks before travel.
-Commonly recommended vaccinations may include Hepatitis A, Typhoid, and routine immunizations.
-Requirements vary depending on travel duration and regions visited.
+It is recommended to consult your doctor 4–8 weeks before departure.
+Depending on your travel plans, common recommendations may include Hepatitis A, Typhoid, and routine vaccinations.

 How can I avoid dehydration in India’s heat?

-Drink water frequently, avoid midday sun exposure, wear breathable clothing, and use oral rehydration salts if needed—especially in hot regions such as Rajasthan.
+Drink water regularly, avoid strong midday sun, wear breathable clothing, and use electrolyte or oral rehydration drinks during very hot days.

 What should I do in case of a medical emergency in India?

-Major cities have high-quality private hospitals.
-Carry travel insurance, keep emergency contacts saved, and inform your hotel or tour provider immediately.
+Major tourist cities have excellent private hospitals and pharmacies.
+Carry travel insurance, keep emergency contacts accessible, and inform your hotel or tour provider immediately.

 Are restaurants in India hygienic?